johanneslenfers/schedgehammer/README.md

 ```

 This example demonstrates the core workflow: define operations, create a schedule parameter, specify a cost function, and let Schedgehammer automatically search for high-performing schedules.

-## Goal of the Research Project

-Schedgehammer is a general-purpose auto-scheduling framework designed to optimize program schedules across diverse compiler infrastructures.
-Unlike existing auto-schedulers that are tightly coupled to specific intermediate representations or rely on template-based search, Schedgehammer introduces a **generic and reusable representation of optimization schedules** that can be integrated with multiple user-schedulable languages (USLs).

-The key research goal is to **decouple auto-scheduling from specific compiler infrastructures**, treating scheduling as a generic optimization problem.
-This allows different USLs (such as TVM and TACO) to benefit from a shared and extensible tuning infrastructure without requiring compiler-specific assumptions or extensive reengineering.

 ### Key Contributions